 Soil

 It grows well in most well-draining soils, however, our highly alkaline (high pH) desert soils are not ideal.
-If your leaves turn yellow, it’s likely because your soil is too alkaline.
-This can be remedied with a soil acidifier.
+If your plant’s leaves turn yellow, it’s likely that your plant has developed iron chlorosis.

-Another option if your soil is too alkaline, is to grow it in a pot.
+Another option is to grow it in a pot.
 Its sprawling, cascading shape makes it an excellent candidate for growing in large or tall containers.

 Other Location Considerations